lsst-sqre/sqr-088/index.md

   It will therefore pick up newer versions of package dependencies, since the Science Pipelines Conda environment does not pin package versions.
   This creates some additional risk of surprise bugs or incompatibilities.

-- The container image is almost 15GB, rather than 10GB with a shared Python installation This is prior to any attempt at optimization, such as removal of packages that are no longer needed in the payload, so this discrepency may get smaller with optimization.
+- The container image is almost 15GB (uncompressed), rather than 10GB with a shared Python installation This is prior to any attempt at optimization, such as removal of packages that are no longer needed in the payload, so this discrepancy may get smaller with optimization.
   A lot of the space usage comes from supporting PDF export of notebooks, which introduces a surprising amount of complexity and large software package installations into the JupyterLab environment.

 - The Python environment running JupyterLab shows up as an option if the user goes to the UI to change kernels, even though we would prefer the user not use that environment for execution kernels.